Hip Joint Surgery | Total Hip replacement Surgery

 • Acetabula Component:

 A bowl-shaped component made of metal that is implanted into the pelvic bone to replace the original acetabulum, providing a stable socket.
-The acetabulum component typically has a liner made of a wear-resistant material to facilitate smooth joint movement.

 • Femoral Stem